Member Engagement and the Changing Role of Associations [3/5]

 (click on image to enlarge)

-One of the most important core tasks of an association is connecting its members.
-You could even argue that uniting members is the primary function and the very reason for the association’s existence.
-The name “association” itself implies this.
+A core tasks of an association is to connect its members.
+You could even argue that connecting members is the primary function and the very reason for the association’s existence.

 The way associations connect their members is evolving.